the-heclop/main-app/README.md

 # Landing Page

-This project demonstrates  the use of API - [https://tinyurl.com/39c4rws4](https://github.com/the-heclop/Schedule-App-API)
+This project demonstrates  the use of API - [C# - API](https://github.com/the-heclop/Schedule-App-API)

 * Register a new user with BCrypt password hash
 * Store a JWT to use my API with Authorization